soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 ```

 First, how do we know which exception we should handle?
 Some functions' documentation
-include this, but unfortunately `putStrLn`'s does not.
+include this, but unfortunately, `putStrLn`'s does not.
 We could guess from the
 [list of instances](https://hackage.haskell.org/package/base-4.16.4.0/docs/Control-Exception.html#i:Exception)
 the `Exception` type class has; I think
 [`IOException`](https://hackage.haskell.org/package/base-4.16.4.0/docs/GHC-IO-Exception.html#t:IOException) fits.
 Now, how can we handle this case as well?
 We can chain catches: